pjsny/hackharvard-25-balboa-vodka/docs/sdk.md

 }
 ```

-## VAPI Integration
+## VoiceAPI Integration

 ### Assistant Configuration

-The SDK uses VAPI to handle voice conversations.
+The SDK uses VoiceAPI to handle voice conversations.
 The assistant is configured with:

 ```typescript
 const assistantConfig = {